 Pay More Than the Minimum Amount Due

 Whenever possible, try to pay more than the minimum amount due.
-This will help you pay off your credit card balance faster, reduce interest charges, and improve your credit utilization ratio.
+This will help you pay off your credit card balance faster, reduce interest charges, and improve your credit utilisation ratio.

 Avoid Making Only the Minimum Payment a Habit